 Then, after observing what the summer conditions had been like our first two summers here, and reading about some of the challenges faced by other Colorado Rocky Mountain gardeners, we decided to look for a better spot.

 We began to observe that on most of the slopes around here, the south facing side is often quite barren of trees and vegetation, while the northern facing slopes are lush and green.
 See the photo at the top of the page.
 Those bare, green slopes have full southern exposure, but on the northern sides they are lush and green.
 Shouldn’t we pay attention to that?
 What we hadn’t been thinking about was that the sun is so intense at high elevation, it bakes the plants and dries them out.

 We rode our horses to the top of Black Mountain, not far from here.
-From the top we could see those hillsides below us as shown here.
-Once again, the slopes that are lush and full of vegetation face the north.
+From the top we could see those hillsides below us as.
+The slopes that are lush and full of vegetation face the north, while the barren slopes are south-facing.
 We thought that these natural areas must know something we don't!
 We decided to look around on the property for a better spot for the garden.